duartealexf/sql-ddl-to-json-schema/ROADMAP.md

 ## SQL dialects

-There are several SQL dialects that this project will cover, in this order:
+There are several SQL dialects that this project will eventually cover, in this order:

-- MySQL 5.7
+- MariaDB 10.2.13 / MySQL 5.7
 - PostgreSQL
 - MSSQL
 - Oracle
-- ...?

 Roadmap for each one is still in WIP.

-## MySQL
+## MariaDB

 - [X] CREATE DATABASE
   - [X] CHARACTER SET